 If you can't wait for the servicer to send someone out, you can hire a company to de-winterize the home, or you can do it yourself.
 Look online to find step-by-step instructions on how to de-winterize a house.

 By winterizing, the servicer makes sure that a vacant, abandoned home's plumbing can endure a winter freeze.
 Typically, this means:

-If these steps aren't taken, the pipes could freeze during winter, causing them to split.
+If winterization steps aren't taken, the pipes could freeze when temperatures dip, causing them to split.
 When the ice in the pipes later thaws, the pipes will leak.

-During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you are still living in the property.
+During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you're still living in the property.
 In your case, it's likely that the inspector incorrectly thought you had moved out because you've been away.

 Keep in mind that, even during a foreclosure, you're still responsible for maintaining the home and making sure that it doesn't get damaged.
 If you're planning on being out of town for a while and cold weather is expected, you should probably leave the heat turned on and the faucets dripping to prevent pipes from freezing or take steps to winterize the home yourself.